 The Department of Psychology is part of the College of Humanities and Sciences on the Monroe Park Campus of Virginia Commonwealth University.
 The department has one of the largest undergraduate programs in the university, with more than 1,600 student majors.
 The department has four PhD granting graduate programs: Clinical Psychology, Counseling Psychology, Health Psychology, and a General Psychology program with two sub-specialty concentrations (Developmental Psychology and Social Psychology).
 The Clinical and Counseling Psychology Programs are accredited by the American Psychological Association.
-Fifty-three teaching and research faculty, twelve adjunct faculty, seven administrative and professional faculty, nine classified staff members, four post-doctoral fellows, and 126 doctoral students teach courses and conduct research through VCU Psychology.
+60 teaching and research faculty, six adjunct faculty, nine administrative and professional faculty, eight classified staff members, six post-doctoral fellows and 121 doctoral students teach courses and conduct research through VCU Psychology.

 Training Programs and Research Specialties

 Our department can be conceptualized in two ways.
 The traditional model is through the training programs.
 VCU offers training programs in Clinical Psychology, Counseling Psychology, Health Psychology, Developmental Psychology, and Social Psychology.
 A more practical approach is to conceptualize the department by research specialty.
 Research specialties typically span across programs, and faculty from different programs often collaborate on projects.
 By organizing the department according to research specialty, the VCU Department of Psychology can be considered one of the strongest departments in the nation in the areas of health psychology and behavioral medicine, and in prevention science, including community-, school- and family-focused interventions.